sparklerfish/purrojects/README.md

 * Users can view projects with step-by-step directions
 * Users can create, update, and delete projects
   * Steps can be edited or deleted individually
+  * Users can add photos to projects and steps
 * Users can search for projects based on keywords in project title
 * Users can add comments to projects

 ---

 ## Future Direction
-* Adding pictures and videos to projects and steps
 * Filtering projects by category